thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/install/cluster-common/configure-http-load-balancer.md

 ```
 {: .copy-code}

-Once provisioned, you should see similar output:
+Once provisioned, you should see the similar output:

 ```text
 NAME                     CLASS    HOSTS   ADDRESS         PORTS   AGE